erco77/a800-opcs-pic-asm/README-pic-assembly-gotchyas.txt

 ----------
     A jump table is used for the large "32 state" state machine, to avoid having a long series of multiple "IF" statements that take a lot of execution time.
+A jump table ensures a fixed execution time to resolve no matter which index is used for the switch().

-    With a jump table, no matter which index is used for the switch(), one can run the proper code after a simple few math instructions to handle the full 21bit memory address to jump to, so that even if the table crosses a page boundary, the address will be correct.
+    The proper code to run is calculated by a simple few math instructions to handle the full 21bit memory address to jump to, so even if the table crosses a page boundary, the address will be correct.

     The jump table is a series of GOTO commands which are 4 bytes each, allowing for a constant of 4 to be used for index step rate.